 22 Weeks Pregnant : What to Expect

-There are many noticeable changes happening to mom’s physical appearance at 22 weeks pregnant.
-As you make your way past the middle of the second trimester and towards the end of it, mom and baby are growing at a rapid, yet even pace.
-You are past the midway point for your pregnancy term, and most of the pregnancy symptoms have gone away.
+There are many noticeable changes happening to Mom’s physical appearance during this twenty-second week of pregnancy.
+As you make your way past the middle of the second trimester and toward the end of it, Mom and baby are growing at a rapid, yet even pace.
+You are past the midway point for your pregnancy term, and most of the unpleasant pregnancy symptoms have gone away.
 However, new symptoms, pregnancy pains and emotions are yet to surface, so hang in there Mom!

 Symptoms and Body Changes at 22 Weeks

-At 11 inches long and weighing just under a pound, your baby is the size of a spaghetti squash during this 22nd week.
-It’s still very thin due to the lack of fatty tissues, however in more recent weeks to come, this will change.
-The skin is still wrinkly and covered with lanugo, however the internal organs are growing fast and the eyelids and eyebrows are becoming clear cut and distinguishable.
-Even the eyes have formed fully, but the irises (colored part of your eye) still lacks pigment.
-The liver of the baby has started production of various enzymes that are required for breaking down of bilirubin.
-The bilirubin is produced as a result of the breaking down of red blood cells.
-The fetal red blood cells have a shorter life span and so there is more production of bilirubin in a fetus.
-The bilirubin from fetal blood goes into the placenta and then passes into mother’s blood.
-The mother’s liver gets rid of the fetal bilirubin.
-The sensory system is also developing, as your baby learns its sense of touch and begins rubbing itself on his or her face, neck, torso and legs.
-If you’re having a girl, the uterus, ovaries and egg cells are fully formed.
+At 11 inches long and weighing just under a pound, your baby is the size of a spaghetti squash during this twenty-second week.
+He or she is still very thin due to the lack of fatty tissues, but this will soon change.
+The skin is still wrinkly and covered with lanugo, but the internal organs are growing fast and the eyelids and eyebrows are becoming distinguishable.
+Even the eyes have formed fully, but the irises (the colored part of your eye) still lack pigment.

 Pregnancy Week 22 Tips

-As your pregnancy reaches week 22, you’ve probably began to look more like you’re pregnant, rather than putting on a few pounds.
-This is a time when everyone you come into contact with realizes you are definitely pregnant, due to your physical appearance.
-Many people, without thinking, automatically reach out to ‘rub your belly’.
-Some mom’s don’t care, while others feel uncomfortable.
-It’s important you know what to expect at this point, and if you do not wish to have others rubbing your tummy, then find a nice way to explain that.
-It’s an exciting time for you and for your friends and family, so don’t be surprised if they rub you without asking permission.
-It’s natural.
+As you reach week 22, you have probably begun to look more like you are pregnant rather than putting on a few pounds.
+This is a time when everyone you come into contact with realizes you are definitely pregnant due to your physical appearance.
+Many people, without thinking, automatically reach out to rub your belly.
+Some moms do not care, but most feel uncomfortable with this.
+It is important that you know what to expect at this point, and if you do not wish to have others rubbing your tummy, then be sure to tell them so!
 Next is pregnancy at 23 weeks.